 Q: Can the landlord request information about roommates?

-A: The Roommate Law requires you to let your landlord know about a new occupant in your apartment either within 30 days of move-in or within 30 days of a request by the landlord for a list of all occupants.
+A: The Roommate Law requires you to let your landlord know about a new in your apartment either within 30 days of move-in or within 30 days of a request by the landlord for a list of all occupants.
 Since you're not seeking the landlord's permission, you shouldn't fear sending the landlord this notification.

 Q: May a landlord limit occupancy under any circumstances?